Polymer/old-docs-site/index.md

 1. Clone the project to your app's root older.
 See [Get the code](/getting-the-code.html).

-        git clone git://github.com/polymer-project/toolkit.git --recursive
+        git clone git://github.com/polymer-project/polymer.git --recursive

 2. **Fire up a web server** in your app's directory.
-3. Include `toolkit.js` in your main page:
+3. Include `polymer.js` in your main page:

-        <script src="toolkit/toolkit.js"></script>
+        <script src="polymer/polymer.js"></script>

 4. Read the [Getting Started](/getting-started.html) guide.
-5. Learn how to soup-up your web components using the [Toolkit kernel](/toolkit-kernel-explainer.html).
+5. Learn how to soup-up your web components using the [Polymer kernel](/polymer.html).
 6. Play with the [toolkit-ui examples](https://github.com/polymer-project/toolkit-ui) (*also must be run from a web server)*.
 7. Join the [mailing list](/discuss.html)!
 Ask questions and give feedback.